-- 1w [in] LwMEM instance.
-Set to NULL to use default instance - regions [in] Array of regions with address and its size.
+- lwobj [in] LwMEM instance.
+Set to NULL to use default instance - regions [in] Pointer to array of regions with address and respective size.
 Regions must be in increasing order (start address) and must not overlap in-between.
-When len param is set to 0, regions array must contain last entry with NULL address and 0 length void lwmem_malloc_ex(lwmem_t const lw, const lwmem_region_t region, const size_t size) Allocate memory of requested size in specific lwmem instance and optional region.
+Last region entry must have address NULL and size set to 0